matteo14c/HaploCoV/docs/source/features.rst

 The *LinToFeats.pl* utility computes high level genomic features of SARS-CoV-2 lineages.
 A complete list of such high level features along with a brief description is provided in the *features.csv* file in the main Github repo of HaploCoV.
 The tool uses pre-computed annotations of SARS-CoV-2 variants obtained by CorGAT to derive its scores.
 Such annotations are available from the *globalAnnot* file,and are updated on a bi-weekly basis.
 At every execution the most recent version of the annotations is downloaded automatically.
+Users are kindly encouraged to not modify this behaviour, unless for a very good reason.

 LinToFeats.pl takes the output of augmentClusters.pl as its main input, the output file is a simple tab delineated table where for every lineage/group in input, genomic features are computed.